Mental wellbeing

 • Family issues

-^Please note, information only services, such as legal and financial specialist helplines, will only provide factual information and signposting to help you make an informed decision.
-They cannot provide regulated advice which would need to be sourced separately.
+Legal and financial specialist helplines will only provide factual information and signposting to help you make an informed decision.
+They can’t provide advice.

-Bupa won’t tell us or anyone else that you’ve called, unless they think you, or someone else, may be at risk and are legally obliged to do so.
-Should this be the case, they’ll do everything they can to talk this through with you first
+Bupa won’t tell us, or anyone else, that you’ve called, unless they think you, or someone else, may be at risk and are legally obliged to do so.
+If this be the case, they’ll do everything they can to talk this through with you first.

 Self-help information and tools

-Visit bupa.com/eaponline for free, unlimited access to helpful factsheets and practical tools that can help you prevent or manage future issues or catch problems before they get worse.
+Visit Bupa’s EAP for free and unlimited access to helpful factsheets and practical tools that can help you prevent or manage any future issues before they affect wellbeing.

 We’ve put together a list of external organisations who offer support which you may find helpful.
-It’s not exhaustive but you may find using it makes it easier or quicker to find or access the support you need.
+It’s not exhaustive but you may find using it makes it easier to find or access the wellbeing support you need.

-Alzheimer’s Society has a number of policies and guidance designed to keep all of our people safe and well.
-You can find several which might feel particularly relevant to your mental wellbeing in the Volunteer Documents section on this portal.
+Alzheimer’s Society has policies and guidance designed to keep all of our people safe and healthy.

-If these don’t cover what you’re looking for, speak with your volunteer manager or our Volunteering Experience team ([email protected]) and they’ll be able to tell you what other policies and guidance are available.
+If these don’t cover what you’re looking for, speak with your volunteer manager or contact the Volunteering Experience team and they’ll be able to tell you what other policies and guidance are available.

-Formal support meetings sit alongside the more frequent and informal conversations mentioned above that you will have with your volunteer manager.
+Formal support meetings sit alongside the more frequent and informal conversations mentioned you have with your volunteer manager.
 They are an opportunity for you both to discuss how you are doing and how your volunteering is going.
-Although individual in nature, support meetings will tend to cover areas such as recognition and thanks for the impact that you have, updates with national and local news, how you’re feeling about your volunteering and any aspirations or ideas you have for other ways in which you could get involved and so on.
-They are also a great opportunity for you both to talk about your wellbeing and any concerns or issues you may have.
+They’re also a great opportunity for you both to talk about your wellbeing and any concerns or issues you may have.

 If you’re not sure when your next support meeting is happening, ask your volunteer manager.

-The Volunteer Advisory Panel (VAP) is a strategic group of 12 volunteers who are able to aid the Society’s thinking around volunteer engagement and the volunteering experience.
-2 members of the VAP are designated as Wellbeing Leads.
-Their role is to assist our thinking around how best we can support the wellbeing of all volunteers.
+The Volunteer Advisory Panel (VAP) is a strategic group of 12 volunteers who are help the Society’s approach to volunteer engagement and the volunteering experience.
+Two members of the VAP are designated as Wellbeing Leads.
+Their role is to help us think about how best we can support the wellbeing of all volunteers.

-To support you with your wellbeing, you are welcome to complete optional elearning, via MYVLearning.
+To support you with your wellbeing you can complete optional e-learning on MYV-Learning.
 Topics you might find useful include:

 • Developing Resilience